2007 United Kingdom floods: Rescue effort

 Following the flooding in late June, the rescue effort was described by the Fire Brigades Union as the "biggest in peacetime Britain".
-Following the flooding in July, the RAF said it is carrying out its biggest ever peacetime rescue operation, with six Sea King helicopters from as far afield as RAF St Mawgan in Cornwall, RAF Valley in Anglesey and RAF Leconfield in the East Riding of Yorkshire rescuing up to 120 people.
+Following the flooding in July, the RAF said it was carrying out its biggest-ever peacetime rescue operation, with six Sea King helicopters from as far afield as RAF St Mawgan in Cornwall, RAF Valley in Anglesey and RAF Leconfield in the East Riding of Yorkshire rescuing up to 120 people.
 An RAF heavy lift Chinook helicopter was also employed to move aggregate to reinforce the banks of the River Don.
 The Environment Agency described the situation as "critical".

 4x4 Response groups from throughout the UK assisted councils and blue light services during and in the immediate aftermath of the flooding.
 During the recovery phase a number of responders from around the UK 4x4 Response assisted the Red Cross in the distribution of fresh drinking water in the Gloucestershire area after mains drinking water was contaminated.